 Take in the Immersive Valley of Mo'ara

 It would be a mistake to race through Pandora's two attractions and not take the time to explore and appreciate its incredible detail.
 Listen for the animals that are scampering in the brush alongside the trails and hear their peculiar mating calls.
 Wonder at the strange things growing in the land, which are a combination of real plants melded with items crafted by the Imagineers.
 The immersive land has been carefully designed to cast visitors as active participants in the story and to place them in the center of the action.
-Embrace the opportunity.Continue to 5 of 10 below.
+Embrace the opportunity.

 Marvel at the Bioluminescent Plants

 Pandora takes on an entirely different vibe at night.
 As in the movies, bioluminescent plants shimmer and create an enchanting atmosphere.
 There are a wide variety of flowers, trees, and other flora that bathe visitors in an ethereal glow.
 Even the ground sparkles.
-It would be a mistake to only go to the land at night.
-You'd miss a lot of the detail that is only visible during the day.
-But it would also be a mistake to not visit Pandora at night.
-Plan your day at Disney’s Animal Kingdom so that you could see the land both before and after dusk.
+It would be a mistake to only go to the land at night as you would miss a lot of the detail that is only visible during the day.
+But don't miss visiting Pandora at night either.
+Plan your day(s) at Disney’s Animal Kingdom Theme Park so that you can see the land both before and after dusk.

-Try the Local Food
+Delight in the Local Food

 Interact With a Pandoran Plant

 The Avatar films show that all living things are interconnected on Pandora.
-The deforestation conducted by the evil Earth-based mining company, for example, directly threatens the Na’vi people.
+Deforestation conducted by an evil Earth-based mining company, for example, directly threatens the Na’vi people.
 When visitors enter Disney’s Valley of Mo’ara, one of the first things they encounter is a giant pod-like plant.
 To demonstrate the interconnectivity of the land, guests can interact with the plant by touching it.
-It responds by glowing and emitting a puff of vapor.Continue to 9 of 10 below.
+The plant responds by glowing and emitting a puff of vapor.